greydevv/Trayful-Public/README.md

 ---

-## Project Description
+## NOTICE
+Unfortunately, Trayful is no longer available on the AppStore.
+The final statistics for Trayful during its one year life on the AppStore are as follows:
+**Units**     : 3.00K
+**Sales**     : $73.19
+**Ad-Revenue**: $24.68

+## What is Trayful?

 Trayful is a to-do application/task manager that aims to create a graphically pleasing *user-interface* and smooth *user-experience* while still maintaining *function*.
 Designed with the user in mind, Trayful implements easy-to-use interfaces complete with intuitive gestures and flush animations.

-App Store: [Trayful](https://apps.apple.com/us/app/trayful/id1493406600) (available for iPhone)

 Trayful was developed completely programmatically in `Swift 5.2`, which I prefer over storyboard as I find it much more controllable from an interface standpoint.

 > **var** storyboard = **false**

-To view what was added, changed, or removed in each version of Trayful, please view the [changelog](https://github.com/greysonDEV/Trayful-Public/blob/main/CHANGELOG.md).
+To view what was added, changed, or removed in each version of Trayful, please view the [changelog](https://github.com/greysonDEV/Trayful/blob/master/CHANGELOG.md).

 ## Frameworks